-Application : Adopted

-Explanation on adoption of the practice The Board has established a Group RMC comprising a majority of Independent Directors.
-The Group RMC oversees the Senior Management's activities in managing (which cover, among others, credit, market, liquity, operational, compliance, legal, IT/Cyber, sustainability and other risks). as well as ensures compliance with regulations.
-This includes ensuring a sound risk strategy and that the risk management framework is in place and functioning effectively according to its purpose.
-It also actively promotes a consistent compliance; and a risk awareness and management culture within the Group.
-Its oversight role includes deliberating and approving risk and compliance strategies, policies and methodologies, as well as related matters.
-Its primary roles and responsibilities include: Reviewing risk management strategies, policies and risk tolerance.
-Reviewing and assessing adequacy of risk management policies and framework as well as Information Technology (IT) policies and procedures in identifying, measuring, evaluating, monitoring and controlling the extent to which these are operating effectively, prudently and in compliance with all regulatory guidelines.
-Ensuring that infrastructure, resources and systems are in place for risk management and compliance functions, and that the staff responsible for implementing risk management and compliance functions perform those duties independently of the Bank's risk taking activities.
-Reviewing management's periodic reports on risk exposure, risk portfolio composition and risk management activities to ensure that the risk reports facilitate understanding and the determination of appropriate risk responses.
-Ensuring that the effectiveness of the Group's overall management of compliance risk is evaluated at least annually, and that adequate time and priority is provided in the agenda to deliberate on compliance risk use on sure that such issues are resolved
+Application : Adopted Adopted The Board established a Group RMC comprising a majority of Independent Directors.
+The Group RMC oversees the Senior Management's activities in managing enterprise risks covering areas such as credit, market, liquidity, operational, compliance, legal, IT/Cyber and sustainability, as well as ensures compliance with regulations.
+This includes ensuring a sound risk strategy and that the risk management framework is functioning effectively according to its purpose.
+It also actively promotes a consistent culture of compliance; and a risk awareness and risk management culture within the Group.
+Its oversight role includes approving and deliberating on risk and compliance strategies, policies and methodologies, as well as related matters.
+The primary roles and responsibilities of Group RMC include: Risk Management a.
+Oversee and approve material risk management strategies, policies, frameworks, methodologies and risk tolerance. b.
+Oversee the adequacy of risk management policies and frameworks inclusive of Recovery Plan in identifying, measuring, evaluating, monitoring and controlling the extent to which these are operating effectively, prudently and in compliance with all regulatory guidelines. c.
+Oversee infrastructure, resources and systems are in place for risk management functions, i.e. ensuring that the staff responsible for implementing risk management systems perform those duties independently of the financial institutions' risk taking activities. d.
+Oversee management's periodic reports on risk exposure, risk portfolio composition and risk management activities to ensure that the risk reports facilitate understanding and the determination of appropriate risk responses.

-effectively and expeditiously.